(Sing Shi-Wo-Wo) Stop the Pollution

-"(Sing Shi-Wo-Wo) Stop the Pollution" is a 1991 song by Sweden-based musician and producer Dr Alban, released as the fourth and last single from his debut album, Hello Afrika (1990).
-It was a moderate hit in Europe, peaking at number two in Greece and number three in Finland.
-Additionally, it was a top 20 hit in both Switzerland and Austria.
-Denniz Pop co-wrote and produced it.
-A music video was also produced to promote the single.
+"(Sing Shi-Wo-Wo) Stop the Pollution" is a song by Sweden-based musician and producer Dr Alban, released in 1991, by Logic and SweMix Records, as the fourth and last single from his debut album, Hello Afrika (1990).
+It was written by Alban and its producer Denniz PoP, and became a moderate hit in Europe, peaking at number two and three in Greece and Finland.
+Additionally, it was a top-20 hit in both Switzerland and Austria.
+The accompanying music video was directed by Patric Ullaeus and produced by Revolver Film Company.